void-linux/void-packages/Manual.md

 The following variables may influence how the python packages are built and configured at post-install time:

-- `python_versions`: this variable expects the python versions supported by the module.
-By default it's always set to `2.7`.
-If a package for another python version is wanted you can set all acceptable versions, i.e `python_versions="2.7 3.4"` will build a package for `python (2.7)` and `python3.4`.

-- `pycompile_version`: this variable expects the python version that is used to byte-compile the python code (it generates the `.py[co]` files at post-install time).
-By default it's set to `2.7` for `python 2.x` packages.

 - `pycompile_module`: this variable expects the python modules that should be `byte-compiled` at post-install time.
 Python modules are those that are installed into the `site-packages`